darkyed/todo_flutter/README.md

 - Delete Task
     - Long Press
     - Swipe (Left/Right)
-- Task Status, i.e. Number of pending tasks is shown at the top
+- Task Status, i.e. Total number of tasks are shown at the top
+    - Note: The number does not change with checking off tasks, unless deleted afterwards
 - Material Dark Theme